 Directional trading is the usage of a trading strategy that looks at the considerable direction the investor seems to think the market may go.
-The investor's overall outlook of the way forward of the market will predict how the investor will buy or sell.
+The investor's overall outlook for the way forward in the market will predict how the investor will buy or sell.
 When looking at directional trade the only option put into consideration or under scrutiny is the direction of the market, nothing else.

 How does a directional trade work?

-As we have already determined that directional trading requires a forecast into the direction a market may go.
-Now we will have a look at the ways in which this actually works.
+We have already determined that directional trading requires a forecast in the direction a market may go.
+Now we will have a look at the ways in which this works.
 There are only two ways of making a profit through directional trading and that is buying and selling an asset.
 To make a profit from a trade your predictions on the direction of the market have to be correct.
-For a guided prediction its important to look at trends in the market which will include assessing the history of past months, weeks, day and even hours.
-When looking at these trends what you are looking for is the following:
+For a guided prediction it's important to look at trends in the market, which will include assessing the history of past months, weeks, days and even hours.
+When looking at these trends, what you are looking for is the following:

 - How do the trends look in agreement or disagreement with each other?

-- Are the assets you are looking into oversold or overbought
+- Are the assets you are looking to oversold or overbought

 - Do you see a support or resistance trend in the market?

-The vital thing is to not get distracted by too many indicators as there are a lot of other options to consider.
+It is vital not to get distracted by too many indicators as there are a lot of other options to consider.
 When we look at the trend forecast our main concern is direction and time.
 Taking into consideration that anything less than a month is short term.
-1-2 month is intermediate and anything more than 2.5 months is long term.
-The preferred range to consider for directional trading is often intermediate as a pose to short term.
+1-2 months is intermediate and anything more than 2.5 months is long term.
+The preferred range to consider for directional trading is often intermediate as a pose for the short term.